beiatrix/beiatrix/src/config/projects/studentDashboard.md

 ### **Text Chat**

-For text sessions, students can get help in a particular subject by clicking "Ask A Tutor" one of the subject cards.
+For text sessions, students can get help in a particular subject by selecting one of the subject cards.

 ![Help Now - Text](https://beiatrix.s3.us-west-1.amazonaws.com/projects/student-dashboard/help-now-text.jpg)